Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Introduction

 provided $0\in \mathrm{int\ } \bigcap_i S_i$ and $f(0)>0$, where $f^\Gamma(y)=\sup \{v>0 \mid vf(y/v) \leq 1 \} $.
-Applying well-known first-order methods to these unconstrained gauge reformulations, Theorem~\ref{thm:subgradient-convergence} shows a $O(1/\alpha\epsilon)$ rate for $\alpha$-strongly convex $f$ and $S_i$, and Theorem~\ref{thm:acclerated-gradient-convergence} shows an accelerated $O(\sqrt{\beta/\epsilon})$ rate for $\beta$-smooth $f$ and $S_i$ and a $O(\sqrt{\beta/\alpha}\log(1/\epsilon))$ rate given both.
-These rates match the optimal projected method convergence rates while avoiding their more expensive orthogonal projection computations. \item {\bf Numerical Validation.} We verify our theory numerically, seeing the expected speedups for feasibility problems over $p$-norm ellipsoids, which are known to be smooth when $2\leq p < \infty$ and strongly convex when $1<p\leq 2$.
-Further, for synthetic smooth ellipsoid-constrained optimization instances, we compare our projection-free accelerated method (based on the radial reformulation~\eqref{eq:OPT-Gauge-Problem}) against standard first-order (SCS and COSMO) and second-order, interior point solvers (Gurobi and Mosek).
+Applying well-known first-order methods to these unconstrained gauge reformulations, our Theorems~\ref{thm:feas-rates} and~\ref{thm:OPT-rates} show a $O(1/\alpha\epsilon)$ rate for $\alpha$-strongly convex $f$ and $S_i$, an accelerated $O(\sqrt{\beta/\epsilon})$ rate for $\beta$-smooth $f$ and $S_i$ and a $O(\sqrt{\beta/\alpha}\log(1/\epsilon))$ rate given both.
+These rates match the optimal projected method convergence rates, avoiding orthogonal projections but requiring structure on each $S_i$. \item {\bf Numerical Validation.} We verify our theory numerically, seeing the expected speedups for feasibility problems over $p$-norm ellipsoids, which are known to be smooth when $2\leq p < \infty$ and strongly convex when $1<p\leq 2$.
+Further, for synthetic smooth ellipsoid-constrained optimization instances, we compare our projection-free accelerated method (based on the radial reformulation~\eqref{eq:OPT-Gauge-Problem}) against alternative simple first-order methods, standard first-order-based solvers (SCS and COSMO) and second-order, interior point solvers (Gurobi and Mosek).
 Despite only using one matrix multiplication per iteration, our method is often competitive with second-order methods.
-This motivates future works on more practical implementations and real-world validation for accelerated radial methods. \end{enumerate}
+This motivates future more practical implementations and real-world validation for accelerated radial methods. \end{enumerate}

-\paragraph{Outline.} In the remainder of this section, we discuss important families of smooth/strongly convex sets and related approaches in the literature.
-Section~\ref{sec:prelim} discusses preliminary definitions and some useful lemmas.
+{\bf Outline.} In the remainder of this section, we discuss related approaches in the literature.
+Section~\ref{sec:prelim} formally introduces smoothness and strong convexity of functions and sets and provides several examples.
 Section~\ref{sec:main_result} formalizes and proves our main theorems on gauges of structured sets.
-Finally, in Section~\ref{sec:algs} and~\ref{sec:appli}, we propose and analyze projection-free methods using our Theorems~\ref{thm:gauge-strong-convexity} and~\ref{thm:gauge-smoothness} for feasibility problems based on a gauges reformulation and constrained optimization based on a radial reformulation, and numerical explore their effectiveness.
+Finally, in Sections~\ref{sec:algs} and~\ref{sec:appli}, we propose and analyze projection-free methods using our Theorems~\ref{thm:gauge-strong-convexity} and~\ref{thm:gauge-smoothness} for feasibility problems based on a gauge reformulation and constrained optimization based on a radial reformulation, and numerically explore their effectiveness.